MINE4503 Surface Mining

 |Semester 1||UWA (Perth)||Face to face|

 - This unit covers methods of surface mining and their development; how to understand some basic mine planning concepts including cut-off grades, pit optimisation and scheduling; how to understand methods of blasting and how blasts are designed; and how to efficiently express technical information verbally and orally.
-Mine design software is used during tutorials and assignments.
+Mine design software is used during practical classes and assignments.

 - Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; and (5) explain methods of blasting and the fundamentals of blast design.

-- Typically this unit is assessed in the following ways: (1) group project; (2) assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) group project; (2) assignment; and (3) a final examination.
 Further information is available in the unit outline.